 Click “Create App.”

-Under the OAuth Settings you will be required to specify which permissions your app needs.
-We require that “Edit Accounts” and “Read Accounts” both be selected.
+Under App Permissions, we require that “Edit Accounts” and “Read Accounts” both be selected.

 *Please Note: If you do not see the option to add “Edit Accounts,” you will need to contact RingCentral Support to enable the option.
 Go ahead and create the app, then refer to the following section.